-READMISSION
+HOSPITAL READMISSION

 Analyses of readmissions focus on the 30 days following discharge from a hospitalization in year two, the year reported in the figure.
-As for all the analyses in this chapter, comorbidities, including CKD, are defined during year one, the year prior to that reported in the figure.
+As for all the analyses in Volume 1, Chapter 3: Morbidity & Mortality in Patients with CKD, comorbidities, including CKD, are defined during year one, the year prior to that reported in the figure.
 Each of a person's hospitalizations between January 1 and December 1 of year two were identified; the latter date (12/1) was chosen as a cutoff to allow a 30-day follow-up period after discharge to evaluate readmission.
 The unit of analysis was a hospital discharge rather than a patient.
 Hospital stays were excluded if the patient died before discharge, developed ESRD within 30 days of discharge, switched to a Medicare Advantage (Part C) plan or disenrolled from Parts A and B coverage within 30 days of discharge (unless the Parts A and B coverage loss was due to death).
-Due to the December 1 cutoff all patients were at risk of death or readmission for the entire 30 day period, so results are presented as percentages.
+Due to the December 1 cutoff, all patients were at risk of death or readmission for the entire 30-day period, so results are presented as percentages.

-Since death and readmission are competing risks, the outcome was presented as: (1) the percent of hospital discharges where the patient both returned to the hospital and died within 30 days, (2) the percent where the patient was rehospitalized within 30 days but remained alive on day 30, and (3) the percent where the patient died within 30 days without a readmission.
-Table 3.3 shows the unadjusted percentage who were rehospitalized (both alive and dead on day 30) for age, sex, and race groups, plus the composite death and readmission outcome described above by CKD status and stage.
+Since death and readmission are competing risks, outcomes were presented as: (1) the percent of hospital discharges where the patient both returned to the hospital and died within 30 days, (2) the percent where the patient was readmitted within 30 days but remained alive on day 30, and (3) the percent where the patient died within 30 days without a readmission.
+Table 3.3 shows the unadjusted percentage who were readmitted (both alive and dead on day 30) for age, sex, and race groups, plus the composite death and readmission outcomes described above by CKD status and stage.
 Figure 3.16 adds a fourth category to the three described above for those who did not have a readmission and were still alive at day 30.
-It shows the adjusted percentages for the four readmission and death outcomes across time from 2003 to 2015.
+This figure shows the adjusted percentages for the four readmission and death outcomes across time from 2004 to 2016.
 Live hospital discharges from January 1 to December 1 of each year were included.
-Rates were adjusted for age, sex, and race using direct adjustment, with a reference group of discharges in 2015.
-Figure 3.17 shows results for 2015 patients with and without CKD before the all-cause index hospitalization, while Figures 3.18-3.20 show this for cardiovascular, infection, and other cause-specific index hospitalizations.
-Figure 3.21 illustrates this by age group, Figure 3.22 by sex, and Figure 3.23 by race group.
+Rates were adjusted for age, sex, and race using direct adjustment, with a reference group of discharges in 2011.
+Figure 3.17 shows the unadjusted percentage of patients readmitted to the hospital within 30 days of discharge for 2016 patients with and without CKD before an all-cause index hospitalization, while Figures 3.18-3.20 show this for cardiovascular, infection, and other cause-specific index hospitalizations.
+Figure 3.21 illustrates this by age group, Figure 3.22 by sex, and Figure 3.23 by race.